Stranded North Carolinians take stock of Dorian's damage

 "We just thought it was gonna be a normal blow," Harris, a semi-retired contractor, said Friday.
 "But the damage is going to be severe this time.
 This is flooding of biblical proportions."

-Gov. Roy Cooper said about 800 people had remained on the island to wait out Dorian.
+Gov. Roy Cooper said about 800 people had remained on the island to wait out Dorian and it appeared to be the hardest hit.
 The storm made landfall Friday morning over the Outer Banks as a far weaker storm than the monster that devastated the Bahamas.
-Yet despite having been downgraded to a Category 1 storm, it still sent seawater surging over neighborhoods, flooding the first floors of many homes.
+Yet despite having been downgraded to a Category 1 storm, it still sent seawater surging over neighborhoods on Ocracoke, flooding the first floors of many homes.

-"There is significant concern about hundreds of people trapped on Ocracoke Island," Cooper said.

 Harris lost his car to the storm and his air conditioning is damaged, but he said he's blessed that his condominium is on the third floor and he is insured.
 Of the 11 units in his complex, seven had water in them, he said.